The Gladiator transforms the iconic Wrangler into a pickup truck, using a longer wheelbase and adding a 5-foot bed.

 Handling, however, is rather clumsy.

-The truck comes with a soft top or an optional removable hardtop.
+Like the Wrangler, the truck comes with a soft top or an optional removable hardtop.

 Either way, wind noise on the highway is loud.